PatrickFlynn/100-days-of-code/README.md

 6. 1/10/2019 - Added bootstrap templating to site
 7. 1/11/2019 - Added scripts to add images from comic issues
 8. 1/12/2019 - Added syntax on issue page to add image straight from Marvel website.
 Not sure if I will keep this format yet.
+9. 1/13/2019 - Created mysql DB on AWS and started migrating current code
+10. 1/14/2019 - Ported over all code and created image function for issue.
+All code works and ports over to AWS RDS DB
+11. 1/15/2019 -
 ## Contents

 * [Rules](rules.md)